RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor that we can use in production.

 It's not quite time to throw out the JavaScript baby with the bathwater yet.
 But in the meantime we can think about the possibilities that Web Assembly and Blazor can deliver.
-Get involved, play with the technology, report bugs and help out with discussions about features that you think you need.s
+Get involved, play with the technology, report bugs and help out with discussions about features that you think you need.